-How to deactivate iMessage before switching from iPhone to Android, BlackBerry, or Windows Phone
+How to deactivate iMessage on your iPhone or iPad

 - Tap Messages.

-Tap the slider next to iMessage to turn it off.
+- Tap the toggle next to iMessage to turn it off.

-If you've already migrated over to your new device but forgot to deactivate iMessage and no longer have access to an iPhone, don't sweat.
+If you've already migrated over to your new device but forgot to deactivate iMessage, don't sweat.
 Apple has an online process for you to deactivate your phone number from the iMessage servers.

-- Go to (http://selfsolve.apple.com/deregister-imessage) from any web browser.
+- Go to Apple's iMessage deregistration page (opens in new tab) from any web browser.

-- Enter the phone number you'd like to de-activate from iMessage and click Send Code.
+- Enter the phone number you'd like to de-activate and click Send Code.

-- Check your current phone for a text message and enter the code that you're sent.
+- Check your current phone for a text message and enter the confirmation code into the deactivation page.